benjamin-wright/ponglehub/README.md

 ## Todo:

-- Check that invite token can't be used twice
 - Properly check token in cookie for normal events
 - Set up event-gateway to hold requests by ID and wait for response events